 - 6 After all leading and plastic residues have been removed run a clean, dry patch through the bore.
-Follow this with a final lightly oiled patch. - 7 Wipe all metal surfaces of the receiver, forearm and barrel with a clean rag.
-Then lightly oil your gun at the points described under "Assembly" on pages 12-15.
-Regular, light oiling is extremely important to the durability and reliable operation of your shotgun.
+Follow this with a final lightly oiled patch. - 7 Wipe all metal surfaces of the receiver, forearm and barrels with a clean rag.
+Then lightly lubricate your gun at the points described under "Assembly" on pages 13-16.
+Regular lubrication is extremely important to the durability and reliable operation of your shotgun.

-REMEMBER, THE BROAD, POLISHED FINELY FITTED SURFACES OF THE RECEIVER AND FOREARM MECHANISMS (THE BARREL LUGS, THE HINGE PIN AND FOREARM BRACKET) MUST ALWAYS BE COATED WITH A THIN FILM OF QUALITY LIGHTWEIGHT GUN OIL.
+THE BROAD, POLISHED, FINELY FITTED SURFACES OF THE RECEIVER AND FOREARM MECHANISMS (BARREL LUGS, HINGE PIN AND FOREARM BRACKET) MUST ALWAYS BE COATED WITH A FILM OF HIGH QUALITY GREASE.